MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-hybrid-cloud-patterns.md

 ms.tgt_pltfrm: na
 ms.devlang: na
 ms.topic: tutorial
-ms.date: 06/20/2019
+ms.date: 07/16/2019
 ms.author: mabrigg
 ms.reviewer: anajod
 ms.lastreviewed: 06/20/2019
 ---

-# Create hybrid cloud apps with Azure and Azure Stack
+#  Build solutions hybrid cloud design patterns for Azure Stack

 Microsoft Azure Stack is an extension of Azure.
 Azure Stack brings the agility of cloud computing to your on-premises environment and to the edge by enabling a hybrid cloud.
 You can build hybrid cloud apps in Azure and deploy them to your connected or disconnected datacenter located anywhere.